The Boys season 4: Audience response

+A scene in the sixth episode ("Dirty Business") attracted significant criticism.
+The scene, which depicts main character Hughie Campbell getting sexually tortured by the character Tek Knight, attracted backlash for its handling of rape and male sexual abuse.
+The backlash became more severe after Kripke said that, when coming up with the scene, he found the idea "hilarious".

 Garth Ennis, co-creator of the comic book series, addressed his thoughts about the right-wing fans and their reaction to the series' satire, claiming that this is a world where "both ends of the political spectrum can claim they are the Jedi and the other guys are the Sith" and that "we're through the looking glass".
 He also pointed out that the contrast from certain fans comes from the fact that "people are choosing what to believe" in regards to the series.
 Conversely, one element of the season fans have praised is Starr's performance, particularly in the fourth episode ("Wisdom of the Ages").
 Following the aforementioned episode's release, many users on social media campaigned for Starr to win a Primetime Emmy Award, expressing how deserving he is of such an honor, a sentiment that critics have previously concurred with on various occasions; Kripke himself also agreed.
 For his performance, Starr was named an honorable mention for TVLines "Performer of the Week" for the week of June 17, 2024.
 TVLines Vlada Gelman highly praised Starr's performance, writing: "We thought we'd already seen the scariest and most sadistic side of Homelander on The Boys, but Antony Starr's performance in this week's episode took the character to impressively terrifying new extremes ... which only goes to prove that Starr's instincts as Homelander are not only spot-on, but make the character even more fascinating and frightening."